ricaun/dotbim.three.js/README.md

 Test [dotbim](https://github.com/paireks/dotbim) with [three.js](https://github.com/mrdoob/three.js) using release version [r147](https://github.com/mrdoob/three.js/releases/tag/r147).

+Here is an [Online Preview](https://htmlpreview.github.io/?https://github.com/ricaun/dotbim.three.js/blob/master/index.html) page where you can drop your BIM file.
+See the `Example` section below for additional info.

 ## dotbim

 Move and test colors for each face using in the mesh object.